AustinMichaelColeman/melo-gen-ai/README.md

 ## Features

-- Generates a playlist on the user's YouTube Music™ account through the ChatGPT plugin.
+- Generates a playlist on the user's YouTube Music account through the ChatGPT plugin.
 - Searches YouTube for each song title provided and adds the first returned result to the playlist.
 - Prioritizes user privacy by seeking consent before starting the song search and playlist creation process.
 - Gives the user the option public, private, or unlisted for their playlist privacy.